-With two studio locations and eight different cycling classes to choose from, you’ll never be bored at Off Road.
+With two studio locations and 10 different cycling classes to choose from, you’ll never be bored at Off Road.
 Want to get a killer core workout after your 50-minute cycling class?
 No problem.
 Only have 30 minutes to get an intense sweat going?
 Yep, they’ve got you covered.
 Consistently voted as one of DC’s best, this hot spot is literally award-winning.
-Fitt Tip: if you’re looking to double up on your workout, Off Road also has boxing and strength classes to really round out your fitness routine..
-Talk about a jack-of-all-trades.
+Fitt Tip: if you’re looking to double up on your workout, Off Road also has boxing and strength classes to really round out your fitness routine.

 VCycle is part of the ever-popular LavaBarre in DC.
 They specialize in a total-body workout on the bike, incorporating exercises to improve cardiovascular endurance, strength, and core.
 VCycle also offers classes using TRX suspension trainers, resistance bands, and barre moves, so you can add that extra oomph to your strength off the bike, too.
 Swing by their Clarendon studio to experience the muscle burn firsthand!